cirosantilli/markdown-style-guide/index.md

 *Don't* use 2 or more consecutive empty lines except where they must appear literally such as in code blocks.

+End files with a newline character, and *don't* leave empty lines at the end of the file.

 Good:

     - list